AdamFitzpatrick1/Adamfitzpatrick1.github.io/README.md

 The purpose of this website is to educate anyone and everyone about the topic of world music.
 GCSE revision materials are also included to help students who are currently studying the GCSE music specification.

-Here a the the features that I proposed:
+Here are the the features that I proposed:
 <br/>
 *Zooming accessibility function
 <br/>